Super Smash Flash: Reception

-Super Smash Flash garnered a mixed to positive critical reception.
+Super Smash Flash garnered a mixed critical reception.
 Though initially reviewed positively, later reviews such as one on FlashGN found the game to be "lacking control", and "simply a buggy and flawed attempt at recreating one of the best fighting games of all time."
 Despite some poor reviews, Super Smash Flash earned a Newgrounds daily feature award, over 11 million views, and a four star rating, and later was categorized as making "Flash Portal History" for 2006.
 The game has picked up several other minor awards.